| (Editor's notes:

 capital ratios, as well as in qualitative assessments of an institution's

 capital strength and flexibility.
+Criteria for

 the classification of hybrid capital instruments within the 25%